 The parameters that Pipedrive sends: ?resource=deal&view=details&userId=12345&companyId=12345&selectedIds=9

 If you already have an app or an integration available in the Pipedrive Marketplace, please use your sandbox account (request one if you don't have a sandbox account) for testing the new app actions.
-Remember that any changes saved when updating a public app in the Marketplace Manager will all be immediately visible for your app users.
+Remember that any changes saved when updating a public app in Developer Hub will immediately be visible to your app users.

-When app actions are submitted for review, we will thoroughly test them before approval and we strongly suggest testing your app actions on a test app prior to submitting for reviewal.
+When app actions are submitted for review, we will thoroughly test them before approval.
+We strongly advise testing your app actions on a test app before submitting it for reviewal.
 Here are some things to consider while developing the actions:

 - App actions must provide contextual information.
-This means that when an app action has been clicked by the user from inside the Pipedrive web app and they have been redirected to your app's page, related data from the user's Pipedrive account is displayed inside your app.
+This means that when the user has clicked an app action from inside the Pipedrive web app and they have been redirected to your app’s page, related data from the user’s Pipedrive account is displayed inside your app.

 - Your app must be able to handle app actions performed both when a user has logged in to your app as well as when the user is not logged into your app: